rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 ## Process Model

 A single instance is expected to exist.
-And only once instance will be initialised.
+And only one instance will be initialised.

 ## Memory Model

 Where `HAL` creates any memory, then `HAL` will be expected to own it.
 Where `client` creates memory, then `client` is expected to own it.

-Expectation to the rules above are specified in the API documentation.
+Exceptions to these rules can be specified in the API documentation.

 ## Power Management Requirements